 >You're the kind of person that would vehemently defend Galen in the 18th Century.

-I don't know what the fuck that means but it sounds like some kind of slam dunk own, it's weird seeing people that actually have some kind of brain post here.
+I don't know what the frick that means but it sounds like some kind of slam dunk own, it's weird seeing people that actually have some kind of brain post here.
 Because I sure don't.

 Anonymous